gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 ### Answer Judges (AJ)

-When an answer given is in question, the answer judge will determine the accuracy of its content and make a ruling recommendation to the quizmaster.
+When an answer given is in question, the answer judge will determine whether the answer given meets the requirements of a correct answer and make a ruling recommendation to the quizmaster.

 Answer judges will also: